 During his undergraduate career at OWU, Jones, was a four-year member of the men's basketball team.
 Under the guidance of current Southwestern Assemblies of God Head Coach Donnie Bostwick, Jones and his teammates helped turn around the program at OWU, and their three year run of NAIA tournament appearances culminated in a NAIA Division II National Championship and 35-2 record in 2009.

 Coach Jones had this to say about his opportunity to come to Montreat College, "It's a great honor and privilege to lead Montreat Basketball moving forward.
 I'm excited to get to work!
-I want to first thank God for giving my wife and me this opportunity to join the Montreat family.
-I also want to send my sincere thanks to President Maurer and the search committee for their leadership during this process and giving me the opportunity to lead Montreat men's basketball."
+I want to first thank God for giving my wife and I this opportunity to join the Montreat family.
+I also want to send my sincere thanks to President Maurer and the search committee for their leadership during this process and giving me the opportunity to lead these young men."

 "I look forward to reaching out to all our players and building a relationship with each one and learning how I can help them accomplish their dreams and goals on and off the court.
-I understand we have a lot of work to do in growing this program and moving it forward but I appreciate all the former players and alumni that have given their time and effort to make Montreat Basketball what it is today."
+I understand we have a lot of work to do in growing this program and moving it forward, but I appreciate all the former players and alumni that have given their time and effort to make Montreat basketball what it is today."

 Coach Jones and his wife Whitney live in Black Mountain.

 Tim Lewis eneters his first year as assistant coach for the men's basketball program.
 Tim is no stranger to the Montreat community, as the former First-Team All-AAC and NAIA Honorable Mention All-American accomplished those feats while competing for the Cavaliers.